PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 ## Supplementary types

-### `EventBusException`
+### `EventBusServiceException`

-The `EventBusException` class defines the exception that should be raised from unexpected behavior by an event bus service instance.
+The `EventBusServiceException` class defines the exception that should be raised from unexpected behavior by an event bus service instance.

 The exception has several constructors that cover different needs.

-### `EventBusError`
+### `EventBusServiceError`

-`EventBusError` is an enumerator that exposes symbolic numeric error codes that should be associated with an `EventBusException`.
+`EventBusServiceError` is an enumerator that exposes symbolic numeric error codes that should be associated with an `EventBusServiceException`.